sdss/jaeger/docs/sphinx/intro.rst

     <Positioner (id=8, status='DATUM_INITIALIZED|BETA_DISPLACEMENT_COMPLETED|ALPHA_DISPLACEMENT_COMPLETED|DISPLACEMENT_COMPLETED|DATUM_BETA_INITIALIZED|DATUM_ALPHA_INITIALIZED|SYSTEM_INITIALIZED', initialised=False)>
     >>> await positioner.goto(alpha=85, beta=30, speed_alpha=1500, speed_beta=1500)

-The command will asynchronously block until the position has been reached and the status is again `~.maskbits.PositionerStatus.DISPLACEMENT_COMPLETED`.
+The command will asynchronously block until the position has been reached and the status is again `~jaeger.maskbits.PositionerStatusV4_1.DISPLACEMENT_COMPLETED`.

 Trajectories can be sent either through a `YAML <http://yaml.org>`__ file or a dictionary.
 In both cases the trajectory must include, for each positioner, a list of positions and times for the ``'alpha'`` arm in the format :math:`\rm [(\alpha_1, t_1), (\alpha_2, t_2), ...]`, and a similar dictionary for ``'beta'``.
 An example of YAML file with a valid trajectory for positioners 1 and 4 is